-A review of available HOA minutes concluded that while gender equality is regularly a topic of discussion during meetings (8 out of 9 available), this is typically at the level of information sharing rather than demonstrating evidence of substantive discussion about gender equality (e.g. decision-making and follow through).
-There are a few exceptions, such as the meeting in November 2021 where the UNCT PSEA action plan was presented and endorsed.
-As only a few of the agendas reviewed can be considered as including substantive discussion and decision making in relation to GEWE, this falls short of the requirement set out in the UNCT-SWAP Technical guidance for 60% of discussion in HOA meetings during the last 12 months.
-Information was most frequently shared in relation to programming related to ending violence against women and girls (Spotlight and 16 Days Campaign) and the UN's Prevention of Sexual Exploitation and Abuse policy.
+A review of available HOA minutes concluded that while gender equality is regularly a topic of discussion during meetings (9 out of 11 reviewed), this is typically at the level of information sharing rather than demonstrating evidence of substantive discussion about gender equality (e.g. decision-making and follow through).
+This falls short of the requirement set out in the UNCT-SWAP Technical guidance for 60% of discussion in HOA meetings during the last 12 months to include substantive discussion on GEWE.

-b) RC demonstrates public championing of gender equality during the last 12 months.
-Met
+a) RC demonstrates public championing of gender equality during the last 12 months.